Pandharinath Sitaramji Patil: Political career

 Patil started his political career along with his work in non-Brahman movement.
-Following the Government of India Act 1935, when elections were held in 1937, he ran the elections as a candidate of non-Brahmin party and won the election against a candidate of Indian National Congress (Congress).
-He joined the Congress around the Quit India movement of 1942.
+Following the Government of India Act 1935, when elections were held in 1937, he ran the elections as a candidate of non-Brahmin party and won the election against a candidate of Indian National Congress.
+He joined the Congress around the Quit India Movement of 1942.
 He was a member of Central Provinces and Berar assembly from 1937 to 1952.

 After Independence of India, Patil was mostly involved in work in education and agriculture sector.
-He also took part in United Maharashtra Movement in the 1950s.
+He also took part in Samyukta Maharashtra Samiti in the 1950s.

 Patil was elected to the upper house of Parliament of India, Rajya Sabha, in 1962 and was a member for two terms till 1974.

 He died on 2 October 1978.